Tasfia Mashiat, PhD

 Biography

-Before pursuing her Ph.D., Tasfia served as a Full-Time Teaching Faculty at Eastern University in Dhaka, Bangladesh.
-During her doctoral studies, she worked as a Graduate Teaching Assistant for several undergraduate and graduate courses at GMU CS department, earning the department’s “Outstanding Graduate Teaching Assistant” award.
+Before pursuing her PhD, Tasfia served as a full-time teaching faculty at Eastern University in Dhaka, Bangladesh.
+During her doctoral studies, she worked as a graduate teaching assistant for several undergraduate and graduate courses in the GMU computer science department, earning the department’s “Outstanding Graduate Teaching Assistant” award.

 Research areas